 One would assume that nail polish doesn’t really have much to assemble.
 Well… you’d be wrong.
 Technically you probably shouldn’t pull these apart, but I’m assuming that you can in the case that you run the nail polish out and manage to find a refill that fits.

 If you can find a bottle that matches these then you’ll have no problem using these and being able to replace them.
 I suppose you could also refill the bottle after cleaning it out.
 To remove the bottle just lift up on the bottle while holding the plastic piece.
 It will feel loose, but won’t slide out all that easily.
 DON’T DO THIS unless you HAVE too.
 You risk breaking the plastic if you pull it out wrong.

 The star also comes off as a ring.
-It’s small, and not particularly wearable on probably most North American womens fingers, but it’s plastic, cheap, and meant for the lid anyway, so I wouldn’t recommend it anyway.
+It’s small, and not particularly wearable on probably most North American adult fingers, but it’s plastic, cheap, and meant for the lid anyway, so I wouldn’t recommend it.

 Bottles – Sculpt and Paint

 The bottles are super cute and detailed, maybe even slightly more than the actual artwork.
 I have no complaints with the bottles.
 They’re small, but size appropriate for what they are.
 The gold paint is nice and clean.
 The lids match most of the nail paint colours (the lids are SLIGHTLY bolder than the in-bottle paint).

 There are some seam lines on the plastic casings which are kind of ugly.
 For the product they’re relatively ignorable, but for the price tag and a P-Bandai/CreerBeaute product they should have tried much harder.

 The bottom of the containers have a sticker (detailed shot below) most likely detailing ingredients in each piece, as well as copyright.
 There is also a small sticker on the back of the glass bottles as well.